 A spit is a large sharp metal rod stuck through a piece of meat or through a whole animal to cook it slowly over low heat, usually from a bed of coals, though in modern times it can also be gas flame or electric heat.

-Yorkshire Pudding © Denzil Green Yorkshire Pudding is not a pudding at all.
-It’s a plain puffed pastry served with the savoury part of a meal, whose origins harken back to the county of Yorkshire in England.
-It is similar to Popovers, but it’s not meant to rise as high or be as airy.
-Like…
+Yorkshire pudding is a plain puffed pastry served with the savoury part of a meal, whose origins harken back to the county of Yorkshire in England.
+See also: Popovers, Yorkshire Pudding Day, Yorkshire Pudding Recipe What is a Yorkshire pudding?
+It is not a pudding at all, in the dessert sense, but instead a plain-flavoured…